MacLarm/MacLarm/README.md

 ## About Me

-- I'm currently learning advanced design principles
+- I'm currently learning advanced design principles, contributing on a project focused on assessing AI's ability to preform programming tasks.
 - My goals are to develop elegant software that meets my clients specific needs and can be easily maintained.
 I want to contribute to a company that is helping to make the world a better place!

 ## Technologies and Tools